 Now it’s on with the show.
-Good day everybody, and welcome to another episode of the transit lounge podcast.
+Good day everybody, and welcome to another episode of Recovery After Stroke podcast.
 I get some very interesting questions from time to time from the listeners and people that watch on YouTube.
 And one of the questions I had recently was from somebody who is about a couple of years into their stroke recovery.
 And the question was something along the lines of how soon Am I going to recover from my stroke?

 And how long should I expect my recovery to take what’s a very interesting and Difficult question.
 And the reason why it’s interesting is because there isn’t an answer that I can give that is the same and applicable to everybody who’s experienced a stroke, because every stroke is different.
 Not only is every stroke different, every person is different.
 And as a result, we all have different needs and requirements and we judge how we got to recovered or feeling healed very, very differently.